ufobat/perl6-Temp-Path/README.md

 `IO::Path` methods create new objects, but *that* new object created by '.sibling' won't be deleted, when the object gets garbage collected, because *you* created it and not the module.
-Of course, when the parent directory, that was crated by this module gets deleted, all the all `.siblings` on disk get removed.
+Of course, when the parent directory, that was crated by this module gets deleted, all the `.siblings` on disk get removed.

 ----